 Getting to this level is not easy and requires intentional practice.
 When practiced well, it can play a major role in decision-making.
 It also helps build trust between you and employees and establish strong bonds that will boost performance and productivity in teams.

 To learn active listening, try to practice the following key elements:

-- Pay attention to what is not said: Words convey only a fraction of the message.
+Words convey only a fraction of the message, so try to develop strong attention to detail skills.
 When listening, always pay attention to the body language of the speaker.
 The tone and cadence in his voice can tell you so much about what he’s not saying.
 Try to detect expressions like boredom, irritation, and enthusiasm.
 These cues are absolutely important in any conversation and they carry so much meaning.

-- Show interest: Use your body language to show the other person that you're listening keenly to him.
-Use short verbal acknowledgements like “and,” “mm-hmm,” “uh-huh,” and “then.”
+Use your body language to show the other person that you’re listening keenly to him.
+Use short verbal acknowledgments like “and,” “mm-hmm,” “uh-huh,” and “then.”
 Encourage the speaker to keep talking.
-You can also smile and nod to show that you're hooked.
+You can also smile and nod to show that you’re hooked.
 Avoid crossing your arms and instead ensure that your posture is open and inviting.
 Avoid interrupting them unnecessarily and imposing your own solutions.

-- Respond rationally: When the speaker is done speaking and you are confident you’ve fully understood what they mean, it is time to communicate your response.
+When the speaker is done speaking and you are confident you’ve fully understood what they mean, it is time to communicate your response.
 When you do, pay attention to your responses.
-Respond honestly with the appropriate tone, but be respectful no to appear as if you're attacking him verbally.
+Respond honestly with the appropriate tone, but be respectful so as not to appear as if you’re attacking him verbally.
 Treat the speaker as you’d want to be treated.